emilpriver/go-hugo-portfolio/content/blog/elixir-introduction.md

 ```

 ## Use-cases of Elixir or Erlang in production
-There are plenty of use cases for Elixir or Erlang or Erlang by companies but most of the companies I've seen using the languages in production use it for real-time communication or messages queues and some of these companies are Spotify, Discord, Klarna, Ericsson, and WhatsApp.
+There are plenty of use cases for Elixir or Erlang by companies but most of the companies I've seen using the languages in production use it for real-time communication or messages queues and some of these companies are Spotify, Discord, Klarna, Ericsson, and WhatsApp.
 But Elixir is also popular in e-commerce, banking, advertising, and IoT maybe because it has plenty of libraries and frameworks built on top of it, such as Phoenix.
 And one of the main reasons is that Elixir handles a lot of traffic concurrently and scales easily due to Erlang's VM.
-Elixir, on the other hand, will probably not be the fastest choice but it handles tons of traffic on a high level.
+Elixir, on the other hand, will probably not be the fastest choice, but it handles tons of traffic on a high level.

 More use-cases at [Elixirs website](https://elixir-lang.org/cases.html)

 ### Discord

 Discord has been using Elixir since the beginning and handling the core of its products which is the chat infrastructure.
 Discord is a real-time communication service with both voice and messaging support which as of 8 October 2020 handles 100 million active users each month.
 Elixir was picked to power relaying messages, real-time applications, and Discord's WebSocket which is used for real-time communication within all apps they provide.
 While Discord uses Python to power its API.
 While the Python part of the infrastructure is a monolith while the Elixir part has multiple services distributed to multiple servers running each task concurrently with GenServer and GenStage.

 ### Cars.com